ShimmerEngineering/ShimmerAndroidAPI/README.md

 This latency cannot be avoided, but it can be mitigated in part by methods such as a linear fit, which can be found in Section 7.2 of the Multi Shimmer Sync for Android user manual.

 SYSTEM_TIMESTAMP_PLOT - This is the current TIMESTAMP added to an offset.

-This offset is calculated once, when the first packet is received, using the equation: OFFSET = SYSTEM_TIMESTAMP - TIMESTAMP This ensures that the latency between a Shimmer recording a packet and transmitting it to the Android device is constant and equal to the latency of the first packet received.
+This offset is calculated once, when the first packet is received, using the equation:
+OFFSET = SYSTEM_TIMESTAMP - TIMESTAMP.
+This ensures that the latency between a Shimmer recording a packet and transmitting it to the Android device is constant and equal to the latency of the first packet received.

 TIMESTAMP_OFFSET - It is not recommended to use this, as this is used for SD parsing.